tessathornberry/Colorberry-Messages/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy of this simple web app, follw the steps below:
+To get a local copy of this simple web app, follow the steps below:

 ### Prerequisites